cdwgen/Inversion_Polymorphisms_RBT-WCT_Hybridization/IRT_Linkage_Maps/Plotting_Notes_Scripts/README.txt

 ### Plotting population-specific linkage maps against the Arlee ref genome
 ## This was replicated with the other reference genomes of interest
+## Files provided in this directory are examples using Arlee

 ## First I generated a fasta of all markers for each population-specific map and the global map in excel